-The preparation of our financial statements and related disclosures in conformity with accounting principles generally accepted in the United States requires us to make judgments and estimates that affect the amounts that we report in our financial statements and accompanying notes.
+The preparation of our financial statements and related disclosures in conformity with accounting principles generally accepted in the United States requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+Significant estimates are inherent in the preparation of the consolidated financial statements and include revenue recognition, obsolete and excess inventory, the valuation allowance on deferred tax assets, the valuation of equity instruments and stock-based compensation.
 We believe that we consistently apply these judgments and estimates and that our financial statements and accompanying notes fairly represent all periods presented.
 However, any errors in these judgments and estimates may have a material impact on our balance sheet and statement of operations.
 Critical accounting estimates, as defined by the Securities and Exchange Commission, are those that are most important to the portrayal of our financial condition and results of operations and require our most difficult and subjective judgments and estimates of matters that are inherently uncertain.
 Our critical accounting estimates include those regarding revenue recognition, the valuation of inventories, taxes and stock-based compensation.

 Revenue Recognition.
 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred, the price is fixed or determinable and collectibility of the resulting receivable is reasonably assured.
 Under these criteria, revenue from the sale of our products is generally recognized upon shipment according to our shipping terms, net of accruals for estimated sales returns and allowances based on historical experience.
-Sales to distributors are made under agreements allowing for returns or credits under certain circumstances.
-We defer recognition of revenue on sales to distributors until products are resold by the distributor to the end-user.
+Sales to distributors are made under agreements allowing for returns or credits.
+We defer recognition of revenue on sales to distributors until products are resold by the distributor to the enduser.
+Distributors have stock rotation, price protection and ship from stock pricing adjustment rights, and we therefore defer recognition of revenue on sales to distributors until products are resold by the distributor.
+We are unable to reasonably estimate the inventory that could be returned pursuant to the stock rotation rights.
+In light of possible changes to sales prices resulting from price protection and price adjustment rights granted, we are unable to reasonably estimate possible changes and the resulting sales price to the distributor is not fixed or determinable until the final sale to the end user.
 Sales to consignment warehouses, who purchase products from us for use by contract manufacturers, are recorded upon delivery to the contract manufacturers.

 The timing of recognizing revenues on product sales to distributors is dependent on receiving pertinent and accurate data from our distributors in a timely fashion.
 Distributors provide us monthly data regarding the product, price, quantity, and end customer for their shipments as well as the quantities of our products they have in stock at month end.
 In determining the appropriate amount of revenue to recognize, we use this data in reconciling differences between our estimate of their inventory levels and their reported inventories and shipment activities.
-If distributors incorrectly report their inventories or
+If distributors incorrectly report their inventories or shipment activities, it could lead to inaccurate reporting of our revenues and income.
+As of March 31, 2008 and 2007, reconciling differences were not significant after appropriately accounting for goods-in-transit.